- Spider (burning_shadows_79)

 When page 1,395 was uploaded to the Gallery, my goal of achieving twenty wins was finally complete!
 But I have no intention of stopping now.
 I will continue to win as many as I can - not only for the valuable prizes, but also for the pride and joy of having other people enjoy my artwork.
-I also have a goal of making pictures of all of the Neopets on my main account and entering them into the Art Gallery, then entering them in the Beauty Contest as well.
-FeatheredFairy and XenonWings have already posed for pictures that have won a gold trophy from both Contests.
+I also have a goal of making pictures of all my Neopets in order to enter them in the Beauty Contest.
+So far, FeatheredFairy and XenonWings have received trophies for victories in their category.
 Hopefully, I will have many more successes in the Neopian visual arts!

 The Caption Contest is a competition I enter just for fun, but it seems that my sense of humour does occasionally catch the eye of The Neopets Team.
 My entries have been selected several times to enter what I will call the "voting phase", when the best twenty-five entries are narrowed down to fifteen winners by a popularity vote.
 The best result I have had so far (twice now) is a final ranking of 5th place, but a couple of times I have, disappointingly, been voted out.
 For those who are interested, here are links to all the Caption Contests which I have had successful entries in: